The Liberation archive

 John Percy, 2004

-4. A description of the material at SOAS Library is available online.
+- A description of the material at SOAS Library is available via its online archive catalogue.
 There is also a deposit of Fenner Brockway's own papers at the Churchill Archives Centre in Cambridge.